JorisCaze/SG-EOS_Calibration/README.md

 To run a shock calibration you will have to fill the file `EOS_Calibration/input/Shock/Calib_shock.txt`.
 You will have to give experimental values for the fluid at rest: the sound speed *c<sub>0</sub> (m/s)*, the specific volume *v<sub>0</sub> (m<sup>3</sup>/kg)* and the pressure *p<sub>0</sub> (Pa)*.

 To calibrate SG parameters you will also need informations on dynamic adiabatic curves :
-* if you already have the experimental proportionnal coefficient (written *a*) of dynamic adiabatic curve *D = c<sub>0</sub> + a.u* you can directly specify it.
+* if you already know the experimental proportionnal coefficient (written *a*) of dynamic adiabatic curve *D = c<sub>0</sub> + a.u* you can directly specify it.
+Therefore, you will to specify the shock speed interval of study in the section *Interval of shock speed*.
-* if you don't know it yet, you have to put the value *-1* to *a* and provide an experimental dynamic adiabatic file to let the tool determine it.
+* if you don't know it yet, you have to put the value *-1.* to *a* and provide an experimental dynamic adiabatic file to let the tool determine it.
 This file must be located in `EOS_Calibration/input/Shock/AdiabDyn.txt`.
 The first line of this file is not read, the first column is the material speed *u (m/s)* and the second column is the shock speed *D (m/s)*.

 ### Liquid and its vapor calibration